MystenLabs/sui/external-crates/move/documentation/book/src/enums.md

 A `match` statement is used to pattern match on a Move value and consists of a number of _match arms_.
 Each match arm consists of a pattern, an arrow `=>`, and an expression, followed by a comma `,`.
-The pattern can be a struct, enum variant, binding (`x`, `y`), wildcard (`_` or `..`), constant (`ConstValue`), or literal value (`true`, `42` etc).
+The pattern can be a struct, enum variant, binding (`x`, `y`), wildcard (`_` or `..`), constant (`ConstValue`), or literal value (`true`, `42`, and so on).
 The value is matched against each pattern from the top-down, and will match the first pattern that structurally matches the value.
-Once the value is matched the expression on the right hand side of the `=>` is executed.
+Once the value is matched, the expression on the right hand side of the `=>` is executed.

 Additionally, match arms can have optional _guards_ that are checked after the pattern matches but _before_ the expression is executed.
 Guards are specified by the `if` keyword followed by an